jvde-github/AIS-catcher/README.md

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
 The other runs are provided for information purposes and cannot be compared as message density fluctuates over time and have different system and hardware requirements.
 Nevertheless, these non-scientifically conducted experiments suggest that 1) the Default model can perform better than the Standard model and 2) a higher sampling rate should be preferred over a lower rate where possible.

 Same results for a different set up.
-Location: The Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some blockage from surrounding buildings, we have the following message count (over 5 minute run).
+Location: The Hague residential area with RTL-SDR v3 dongle and Shakespeare antenna with quite some (perhaps fair to say a lot of) blockage from surrounding buildings, we have the following message count (over 5 minute run).

 | Model | 288K Windows | 1536K Ubuntu |
 | :--- | :---: | :---: |